elmtree-askmo/cloudcannon-app/content/learn/sociology/what-challenges-do-immigrants-face-in-cultural-integration-and-how-does-prejudice-affect-this-process.md

 url: /learn/sociology/questions/what-challenges-do-immigrants-face-in-cultural-integration-and-how-does-prejudice-affect-this-process
 score: -1.0
 related_article1:
-    id: 168353
+    id: 168373
     title: >-
-        How do changes in political leadership contribute to political uncertainty and affect society?
+        How do global health concerns, such as pandemics, influence future preparedness strategies?
-    subject: Sociology
+    subject: Health Studies
-    url: /learn/sociology/questions/how-do-changes-in-political-leadership-contribute-to-political-uncertainty-and-affect-society
+    url: /learn/health-studies/questions/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies
 related_article2:
-    id: 168352
+    id: 168370
     title: >-
-        What are some examples of forced social changes, and how do they impact daily life?
+        How does emotional intelligence impact social interactions and adaptation to change?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-examples-of-forced-social-changes-and-how-do-they-impact-daily-life
+    url: /learn/sociology/questions/how-does-emotional-intelligence-impact-social-interactions-and-adaptation-to-change
 related_article3:
-    id: 168367
+    id: 168360
     title: >-
-        What are the community reactions to new public transit projects?
+        How do technological advancements change communication and lead to technological dependency?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-community-reactions-to-new-public-transit-projects
+    url: /learn/sociology/questions/how-do-technological-advancements-change-communication-and-lead-to-technological-dependency
 related_article4:
-    id: 168355
+    id: 168372
     title: >-
-        How have tariffs affected Canada-US trade relations and what are the economic consequences?
+        What challenges do urban areas face in healthcare infrastructure, and what initiatives are governments taking to address them?
-    subject: Sociology
+    subject: Health Studies
-    url: /learn/sociology/questions/how-have-tariffs-affected-canadaus-trade-relations-and-what-are-the-economic-consequences
+    url: /learn/health-studies/questions/what-challenges-do-urban-areas-face-in-healthcare-infrastructure-and-what-initiatives-are-governments-taking-to-address-them
 related_article5:
-    id: 168369
+    id: 168352
     title: >-
-        What are the effects of shifts in political ideologies, such as the rise of nationalism, on elections?
+        What are some examples of forced social changes, and how do they impact daily life?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-effects-of-shifts-in-political-ideologies-such-as-the-rise-of-nationalism-on-elections
+    url: /learn/sociology/questions/what-are-some-examples-of-forced-social-changes-and-how-do-they-impact-daily-life
 ---

 &nbsp;